Tax Return Confidentiality and Disclosure Laws

 Tax Return Confidentiality and Federal Law

-The U.S. Code states that "[federal tax] returns and return information shall be confidential."
-This extends to any of the information related to the returns, such as reviews, audits, and any effort to collect unpaid taxes.
-In fact, the Internal Revenue Service (IRS) can't even tell anyone whether you filed a tax return.
+The Internal Revenue Code (IRC) states that "[federal tax] returns and return information shall be confidential."
+The IRC safeguard extends to all information related to the returns, such as your tax liability, tax payments, and efforts to collect unpaid taxes.
+In fact, the tax laws bar the Internal Revenue Service (IRS) from even telling anyone whether you filed a tax return.

-This wasn't always the case, however.
-Prior to enactment of the Tax Reform Act of 1976, passed in the wake of the Watergate scandal, tax returns and related information weren't protected by law.
+This wasn't always the case.
+Before the passage of the Tax Reform Act of 1976, in the wake of the Watergate scandal, tax return information was not protected by law.
 Reports that President Nixon's administration used tax return information to compile his infamous "enemies list" prompted lawmakers to make federal tax records confidential.

-Violation of IRS tax return confidentiality law may be charged as a felony, punishable by up to five years in prison and up to $250,000 in fines.
-Additionally, the victim of an unlawful disclosure may sue for damages of $1,000 or more for each act.
-Any federal employee who's convicted of this crime must be fired (in addition to criminal charges and potential civil liability).
-States (California, for example) also have laws protecting the confidentiality of state tax returns.
+Violations of IRS tax return confidentiality law may be charged as felonies.
+Violations may be punished by up to five years in prison and $250,000 in fines.
+Victims of the unlawful disclosure of tax matters may also sue for damages of $1,000 or more for each act.
+Federal employees convicted of this crime must be fired, in addition to criminal law charges and potential civil liability.

 Voluntary Disclosure of Tax Returns

-Because certain parties may need to see an individual's tax returns, whether it's a state tax agency or an accountant, there are instances where tax information may be disclosed.
-Taxpayers are free to disclose anything about their own tax returns or related information, although the IRS may not comment on anything voluntarily disclosed.
+Since there are situations where other parties may need to see return information, there are situations where it may be disclosed.
+Taxpayers are also free to disclose anything about their own tax returns, but the IRS can't comment on anything voluntarily disclosed.

-Taxpayers may allow one party to disclose tax records to a third party by providing written authorization to the IRS.
-They also may authorize a third party designee via a "checkbox" on the tax return form (1040 series), which expires after one year.
-Additionally, a party that has power of attorney may access that individual's tax returns and related information.
+Taxpayers may request that the IRS disclose tax records to a third party.
+This is done by providing written authorization to the agency.
+Taxpayers may also authorize a third-party designee by checking a box on their return.
+That authorization expires after one year.
+In addition, a party with power of attorney may access that individual's tax return information.

 Tax Return Disclosure Laws

-In some limited instances, such as court subpoenas or valid requests from legislative oversight committees, a taxpayer's returns and related information may be disclosed to specified parties without the taxpayer's consent.
+In some limited situations return information can be disclosed without the taxpayer's consent.
+These include court subpoenas or valid requests from legislative oversight committees.
 These exceptions to tax return confidentiality law include:

-- Committees of Congress - The heads of the House Committee on Ways and Means, the Senate Committee on Finance, and the Joint Committee on Taxation (or other committees as authorized by their respective body of Congress) may request disclosure of taxpayer information in a closed executive session.
+- Committees of Congress: The heads of the House Committee on Ways and Means, the Senate Committee on Finance, the Joint Committee on Taxation, and any other committees as authorized by their respective body of Congress, may request disclosure of taxpayer information in a closed executive session.

-- State Tax Agencies - State tax agencies must request federal tax information in writing if not already authorized by the taxpayer.
+- State Tax Agencies and Local Governments: State agencies and local governments must file a written request for federal tax information if not already authorized by the taxpayer.

-- Court Orders - Pursuant to a valid court order, tax information may be shared with law enforcement for the investigation and prosecution of non-tax criminal violations.
+- Court Orders: A court may order that tax information be shared with law enforcement agencies for the investigation and prosecution of non-tax crimes.

-- Social Security and Medicare - Certain tax return information may be disclosed to the Social Security Administration as needed.
+- Social Security and Medicare: Certain tax return information may be disclosed to the Social Security Administration and other specified federal agencies as needed.

 Have Concerns About Tax Return Confidentiality?
-An Attorney Can Help
+A Lawyer Can Help